 CHECK OUT THE ANCIENT SALOONS IN TOMBSTONE

-Tombstone was home to over a hundred saloons when it was a flourishing mine town.
+Tombstone was home to over a hundred saloons when it was a flourishing mining town.

-Today, there are a few well-preserved saloons that give you peeks of their history and operations of them.
+Today, there are a few well-preserved saloons that give you peeks into their history and operations.

 Hopping these famous saloons is one of the fun things to do in Tombstone AZ.
 Crystal Palace Saloon is among the top tourist attractions in Tombstone.